martianbandit/Agentic-Coding-Framework/01_AI-RUN/Template/PRD_template.md

 *   **Shadcn/ui Customization Strategy:** *AI Instruction: When customizing Shadcn/ui components, your goal is to ensure they align seamlessly with the `[Project Name] Design System`'s tokens and interaction patterns.
 This means you will: 1.
 Override default styles using Tailwind utility classes mapped to our Design System tokens.
 2. Adjust component structure or add/remove elements for our specific UX needs.
 3. Ensure all interactive states (hover, focus, active, disabled) match our Design System’s specifications.
 4. The final component must feel unique to our brand, not like a generic Shadcn/ui component.
 Document these customizations in Storybook.*
 *   **Storybook Plan:** `[AI to confirm Storybook will be used for all custom components]` `[AI to Propose Design System and UI Strategy for User Validation]`

+#### 5.2.1.
+Core UI Components List (AI to Propose Initial List)
+*AI Instruction: Based on the features (Section 3.1) and user's design preferences (Section 5.1), propose an initial list of core, reusable UI components (e.g., PrimaryButton, SecondaryButton, Card, ModalShell, InputField, DataTable, NavigationBar).
+For each, briefly describe its purpose and key variants.
+This list will serve as a starting point for the `design_conventions.md` and Storybook development.*
+`[AI to Propose Initial List of Core UI Components for User Validation]`

+#### 5.2.2.
+Interaction Design Principles (AI to Propose Key Principles)
+*AI Instruction: Propose 3-5 key principles for micro-interactions and animations that align with the "Silicon Valley / YC standard" of excellence and the user's desired 'vibe' (Section 5.1).
+Examples: "Feedback for all actions must be immediate and clear, using subtle visual cues.", "Transitions between states or views should be smooth, typically lasting 200-300ms, using ease-in-out timing.", "Animations should serve a purpose (guide attention, provide context) and not be purely decorative."*
+`[AI to Propose Key Interaction Design Principles for User Validation]`

+#### 5.2.3.
+Accessibility (A11Y) Specific Targets (AI to Propose)
+*AI Instruction: Beyond the general WCAG 2.1 AA target (Section 4.6), are there specific accessibility aspects to emphasize for this project? (e.g., "Ensure all complex data visualizations are fully keyboard navigable and screen-reader friendly.", "Provide high-contrast themes as an option.").
+If no specific targets are identified by the user, reiterate the commitment to WCAG 2.1 AA and semantic HTML.*
+`[AI to Propose Specific A11Y Targets or Reiterate General Commitment for User Validation]`

 ### 5.3.
 Proposed System Architecture (AI to Generate)
 *AI Instruction: Generate a high-level system architecture diagram using **Mermaid syntax** showing Next.js frontend, Supabase (Auth, DB, Storage, Edge Functions), and any key proposed MCPs/Third-Party APIs.
 Briefly describe component responsibilities.*